-In the area of social action, the Ebro Puleva Foundation has continued working on cooperation programmes for development in Morocco, Vietnam, Malawi, Sierra Leone and Eritrea, while promoting initiatives to improve the social integration of certain groups at risk of marginalization and to assist and enhance the social and economic progress of underprivileged groups in the parts of Spain where the Group is most firmly established.
+In the area of social action, we have continued working through the Ebro Puleva Foundation on cooperation programmes to assist development in third-world countries such as Malawi, Sierra Leone, Kenya, Cambodia and Uganda.
+This year, too, in view of the economic situation, we stepped up our food donation programme.
+We have contributed different Group products to the Spanish Federation of Food Banks (FESBAL) with a market value of around one million euro.
+Our subsidiaries Riviana and New World Pasta took similar initiatives in the USA and Canada; between the two they donated rice and pasta products to several local food banks with a value of 1,305,000 dollars.
+The Foundation also continued its work of promoting initiatives to improve the social integration of certain groups at risk of marginalization and to assist and enhance the social and economic progress of underprivileged groups in the parts of Spain where the Group is most firmly established.